gpmd/vagrant-puppet-boilerplate/README.md

 git config --addcd /var --global core.filemode false
 ```

-This all seems a bit circuitous, fixing one thing to fix another and so on...
+This all seems a bit circuitous, fixing one thing to fix another...

 ## More info